 USA: Delete “target section”

-Access to ICT, and gaps

-Czech Republic: Access to ICT, and gaps
+Czech Republic: Access to telecommunications networks and services, and gaps

 Action Line C2 Facilitator: Consolidate this section

-Fixed-telephone subscriptions (World, developing countries)

 Action Line C2 Facilitator: Delete this target (Considering that fixed telephony is increasingly being replaced by mobile-cellular services, and mobile-cellar subscriptions surpassing the population in many countries, these two indicators might not be good indicators to measure the accessibility to ICT beyond 2015.)

-Mobile-cellular subscriptions (World, developing countries)

 Action Line C2 Facilitator: Delete this target (Considering that fixed telephony is increasingly being replaced by mobile-cellular services, and mobile-cellar subscriptions surpassing the population in many countries, these two indicators might not be good indicators to measure the accessibility to ICT beyond 2015.)

-Access to Internet/Broadband, and gaps

-Czech Republic: Access to Internet/Broadband, and gaps.
+Czech Republic: Access to Broadband telecommunication networks and services and Internet, and gaps.

 Action Line C2 Facilitator: Consolidate this section

-Active mobile-broadband subscriptions (World, developing countries)

 Action Line C2 Facilitator: Delete this target (Considering that many now connect themselves to the Internet through mobile only, and SIM cards allowing users to have multiple subscriptions, these two indicators might not be good indicators to measure the accessibility to the Internet beyond 2015.)

-Fixed (wired)-broadband subscriptions (World, developing countries)

 Action Line C2 Facilitator: Delete this target (Considering that many now connect themselves to the Internet through mobile only, and SIM cards allowing users to have multiple subscriptions, these two indicators might not be good indicators to measure the accessibility to the Internet beyond 2015. )

-Households with Internet access at home (World, developing countries)
+By 2020, XX % of households should have Internet access (World, developing countries)

 Action Line C2 Facilitator: By 2020, XX % of households should have Internet access (World, developing countries)

-Individuals using the Internet (World, developing countries)
+By 2020, Internet user penetration should reach YY% (World, developing countries)

 Action Line C2 Facilitator: By 2020, Internet user penetration should reach YY% (World, developing countries))

-International Federation of Library Associations and Institutions (IFLA):
+International Federation of Library Associations and Institutions (IFLA): Public libraries providing public Internet Access (World, developing countries

-Affordable ICT services

-ICT Price Basket

 Czech Republic: